 However, which of these two is really the most effective?
 Below, we’ll overview the two exercises to help you decide which is right for your fitness goals.

 Bent-Over Barbell Row vs Deadlift – Performance Differences

 The form is all-important with both bent-over barbell row and deadlift.
 To ensure you don’t get sloppy, choose the right amount of weight.
 Controlled, slow movements also offer more value rather than jerking up a massive weight only to push your muscles too much.

 But before you begin with the proper form, remember to always warm-up before the workout.
 You can also use a weightlifting belt for added safety.
 Or try to do the heavier lift first to make sure that you can lift as much weight as possible.

 Now, let’s find out how the two workouts differ in form.

 Here’s how you barbell row with proper form:

-2. Bend over and grasp the bar (medium grip, palms down, and hands about a shoulder-width apart).
+2. Bend over and grasp the bar (medium grip, palms facing up, and hands about shoulder-width apart)

-5. Pull the bar upwards, keeping it just a few inches above the belly button
+5. Pull the bar upwards, just a few inches above the belly button